Codecademy/docs/content/javascript/concepts/json/terms/stringify/stringify.md

 ---
-Title: '.stringify()'
+Title: ".stringify()"
-Description: 'Returns the string representation of a JSON object.'
+Description: "Returns the string representation of a JSON object."
 Subjects:
-  - 'Web Development'
+  - "Web Development"
-  - 'Computer Science'
+  - "Computer Science"
 Tags:
-  - 'JSON'
+  - "JSON"
-  - 'Objects'
+  - "Objects"
-  - 'Strings'
+  - "Strings"
 CatalogContent:
-  - 'introduction-to-javascript'
+  - "introduction-to-javascript"
-  - 'paths/full-stack-engineer-career-path'
+  - "paths/full-stack-engineer-career-path"
 ---

 The `.stringify()` method returns a [string](https://www.codecademy.com/resources/docs/javascript/strings) representation of a given JSON object.
 It is one of two methods that belong to the reserved `JSON` object, the other being the [`.parse()`](https://www.codecademy.com/resources/docs/javascript/json/parse) method.